cekit/cekit/docs/descriptor.rst

     Currently supported algorithms are: md5, sha1 and sha256.

-For artifacts that are not publicly available Concreate provides a way to add a description detailing a location from which the artifact can be obtained.
+For artifacts that are not publicly available Cekit provides a way to add a description detailing a location from which the artifact can be obtained.

 .. code:: yaml